 The earlier comfort of playing piano or even playing solitaire has no effect anymore –– Only the big dog is becoming increasingly recognizable which will poop on my grave.
 (A-Wn, F56 Müller 6)

-Müller's research and publications include the following selected topics:
+Müller's research and publications included the following selected topics:

 - Beethoven's friends and contemporaries